Who are we?

 Yes, but not the one that is usually reported.
-The UK government’s debt is 89% of national income, but of this a quarter is owed to the UK government itself – the Bank of England – and another half is owed to other people and companies in the UK, such as pension funds and savers.
-Only a quarter is owed outside the UK, and the UK government’s debt payments outside the country are just 5% of its revenue, one of the lowest levels of any ‘rich’ country.
+The UK government’s debt is 100% of national income, but of this one-third is owed to the UK government itself – the Bank of England – and another 45% is owed to other people and companies in the UK, such as pension funds and savers.
+Only 20% is owed outside the UK, and the UK government’s debt payments outside the country are just 3% of its revenue, one of the lowest levels of any ‘rich’ country.

-Since the global financial crisis of 2008, the UK government has been able to borrow at record low interest rates (1.4% fixed for 10 years at the start of 2018) making it the perfect time to invest in measures such as public housing and renewable energy which will save money over time.
+Since the global financial crisis of 2008, and even more so since the coronavirus crisis began, the UK government has been able to borrow at record low interest rates (0.1% fixed for 10 years in mid-2020) making it the perfect time to invest in measures such as public housing and renewable energy which will save money over time.

 However, the debt of the UK’s private sector is very worrying.
 Between the late-1980s and 2008 the debt of the private sector grew from 200% of national income to 500%.
 This huge debt, especially that of banks, helped cause the financial crisis of 2008.
-It has since fallen to 400% of national income, but is starting to rise again.Read more
+It then fell to 400% of national income, but was rising before the coronavirus crisis.Read more